Professor-G/pyBIA/docs/source/Godines et al 2025.rst

 |

-Morphological Catalog
+Training Morphological Catalog
 -----------

 To download the images used in this study please visit the `NoirLab <https://noirlab.edu/science/data-services/other/ndwfs>`_ website.
 We utilized the Bootes field data, from which there are 27 total subfields to download, in addition to the corresponding error maps.
 The data avaialable are in .fits format.

-The training set objects used in our study can be :download:`downloaded here <training_set.csv>`.
-This dataframe contains catalog information on the 866 DIFFUSE candidates compiled by `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_, as well as 3200 randomly selected OTHER sources from the same dataset.
+The training set objects used in our study can be :download:`downloaded here <training_set.csv>`_.
+This dataframe contains catalog information on the 866 LAB candidates compiled by `Prescott et al 2012 <https://ui.adsabs.harvard.edu/abs/2012ApJ...748..125P/abstract>`_, as well as 3200 randomly selected OTHER sources from the same dataset.

 The code below demonstrates how we conducted our detection threshold analysis.
 Using the catalog information available in the provided training set, we extracted the morphological features using image segmentation at different thresholds, between 0.1 to 1.5 standard deviations above the background rms.